flavio-fernandes/flaviof-com/README.md

    `git clone git@github.com:flavio-fernandes/flaviof-com.git && cd flaviof-com`

+2. To render drafts on local server, run the command shown below:

+   $ hugo server --buildDrafts

-2. Build the site using hugo
+3. Build the site using hugo

    `hugo`

-3. Sync the content out to your hosting provider:
+4. Sync the content out to your hosting provider:

    `rsync -avz --delete -e ssh public/* flaviof.com:flaviof.com/blog2/`

-4. You're done!
+5. You're done!

 To create a new post, run a command such as the following: